Cattlesquat/subnautica/DeathRun/ReadMe.txt

 • Power costs much steeper
 • Vehicles and the Habitat Builder much more expensive

+• 1.2 - The "Data Wall" in the Escape Pod has been updated
+• 1.2 - When you repair the secondary systems, you get a one-time infusion of pod energy
+• 1.2 - You can now configure the Escape Pod to stay "upright" if you want

 :: GENERAL OTHER STUFF ::
 • Option to make water murky
 • Option to make food from the island less available
+• Option to have Escape Pod stay upright
+• Option to pick specific starting location instead of randomizing

 REQUIRED MODS::
 - QMod Manager